Title Loans: Definitions, Risks And How They Work

 - Fast approval and funding: Title loans can be approved and funded the same day you apply, which is good if you need immediate cash.

-- No or few credit requirements: Since your car title secures the loan, the strength of your credit score isn’t as much of a factor with title loans as it is with other types of loans.
+- No or few credit requirements: Since your car title secures the loan, the strength of your credit score isn’t as much of a factor with title loans compared to other types of loans.

 Cons

-- High interest and fees: The high interest rates, plus rollover fees, can cost you even more when you’re already stretched for cash.
-Constant rollovers can also trap you in a cycle of debt.
+- High interest and fees: The high interest rates, plus rollover fees, can cost you even more when you’re already short on Constant rollovers can also trap you in a cycle of debt.

-- Short loan terms: A 15 – 30-day repayment period may not be enough time for some people, forcing them to roll over the loan and pay another 25% financing fee.
+- Short loan terms: A repayment period of 15 – 30 days may not be enough time for some people, forcing them to roll over the loan and pay another 25% financing fee.

-- You risk losing your vehicle: Ultimately, the greatest risk with a title loan is the lender seizing your vehicle, leaving you without transportation.
+- Risk of losing your vehicle: Ultimately, the greatest risk with a title loan is the lender seizing your vehicle, leaving you without transportation.

 Alternatives To Car Title Loans